Favorites

 *incl.
 7 % tax plus shipping

-The walnut is one of the oldest trees in the world.
-Its history goes back as far as 7000 before Christ.
-The walnut originated from Persia and was spread to China, Central Asia, Greece and the Roman Empire via trade routes.
-The Romans planted walnut trees in their gardens and brought them to Germany as well.
-The trees grow slowly and reach heights of up to 20 metres.
+The walnut tree is one of the oldest trees, with a history dating back to 7,000 BC.
+Originally from Persia, walnuts travelled along trade routes to China, Central Asia, Greece and later to the Roman Empire.
+The Romans planted the walnut tree in their gardens and later took it to Germany, where it was originally called the Walchbaum.
+It was not until the 18th century that it became known as the walnut tree.
+The trees grow slowly and can reach a height of up to 20 metres.

 Taste and use

-Since the Romans brought the walnut from the Near East to Germany, the trees spread rapidly in the local gardens and established as one of the most popular nuts nowadays.
-Especially in autumn and Christmas time, the precious kernels are high in demand.
-Walnuts are appreciated for their mild, nutty aroma and their versatility.
-They are perfect pure as a snack, in a trail mix, muesli, pastries and desserts but also for savoury bread, salads, with cheese or with venison.
-You can highlight the aroma of the kernels by slightly toasting them in a pan without additional fat.
+Since the Romans brought walnuts from the Middle East to Germany, they have spread rapidly into our gardens and are now one of the most popular nuts.
+Walnuts are considered a delicacy, especially in autumn and at Christmas.
+The fruits of the tree, the walnut kernels, have a fine aroma and are particularly popular in this country for their mild, nutty flavour and can be used in many ways: raw as a snack, in trail mix, in muesli, in pastries and desserts, but also in savoury dishes such as bread, salad, with cheese or as a side dish with game.
+The flavour of the kernels can be enhanced by roasting them lightly in a pan without adding extra fat.

-Walnut kernels are a valuable source of protein, fat, carbohydrates and vitamins.
-They are a recommendable healthy snack in between for a balanced diet.
+Walnuts are a valuable source of protein, fat, carbohydrates and vitamins.
+As a healthy snack they are ideal for a balanced diet.

-Walnuts in their shell should be stored in a dry, cool, dark, airy place.
-That way, they are durable for several months.
-Shelled kernels should be kept away from oxygen, preferably in the fridge.
+Walnuts in shell should be stored in a dry, cool, dark and well-ventilated place for several months.
+Shelled kernels should be sealed airtight - preferably in the refrigerator.

 Recipe